Will there be an Emily in Paris Season 4 on Netflix? - Dexerto

 Within just one month, it topped the Netflix Top 10 chart and attracted 58 million households.
 The critics’ reviews have never been strong, but it’s worth remembering what it is: a trashy rom-com of the highest order, and people want more.

-With the third season arriving on Netflix this week, fans may be wondering: will there be an Emily in Paris Season 4?
+With the third season arriving on Netflix and jumping straight to the top of the chart, fans may be wondering: will there be an Emily in Paris Season 4?

 Is Emily in Paris Season 4 happening?